Show by Label

 It’s a little hard to see, but there is a 10nF capacitor directly soldered on the Current Monitor BNC, to take care of a nasty glitch caused by the induction of the cables.

 For the main DUT and sense inputs, I used these 4mm Banana binding posts.
-They have the correct 19mm distance.
+They have the correct 19mm distance and you can use wires as well.

 The wiring of the sense switch is quite simple.
-I connected leads between the main Banana terminals and the sense terminals with solder lugs and used two wires to go to J3 on the PCB.
+I connected leads between the main Banana terminals and the sense terminals with solder lugs and used two wires connected to the center pin of the switch to go to J3 on the PCB.

 The power switch is in between the plus lead coming from the DC jack on the back panel and the positive connection of J4 on the main board.
 The ground lead from the DC jack goes directly to J4.